YOU can Shine a Light at Lantern Light!

 There is power in having a place to call home: when applying for a job, keeping kids in school, building credit history, and gaining financial security.

-You can be the first to welcome families to their new homes and make a difference by helping outfit apartments with:
+You can welcome families to their new homes and make a difference by helping outfit apartments with:

 Other ways to support Lantern Light